 Skin Check with a Dermatologist

-The most important things you can do to protect your skin are where a daily broad-spectrum sunscreen of SPF 30+, keep an eye on your skin spots and see your dermatologist for a thorough skin cancer screening.
+The most important things you can do to protect your skin are: wear a daily broad-spectrum sunscreen of SPF 30+, keep an eye on your skin spots and see your dermatologist for a thorough skin cancer screening.
 Even just one exam can help prevent the spread of an early skin cancer.